smathur-splunk/lambda-apm-workshop/README.md

     #stock_ranking = rankings_file['Body'].read().decode('utf-8').split(' ')
     # ^^^ UNCOMMENT THE LINE ABOVE
 ```
-18. Click 'Test' to run this function again.
+18. Click `Test` to run this function again.
 You should now see 'Execution result: succeeded', and another trace should pop up in Splunk APM as well (this time without any errors).

 ### [Optional] Add custom span tags for additional info
 19. Custom span tags are already added for 3 of the functions.
 Let's take a look at how to add custom span tags in the 4th one, 'getFinancials'.
 Open up the 'getFinancials' Lambda function.